drros84/data_mining_for_business/ani/midterm_report.md

 ## Results
-#### From our prediction analysis, it's abvious, that Random Forest model results are better, it's accuracy or error rate is ~92%.It shows better results for precision metric as well, exceeding decition tree result.
+#### From our prediction analysis, it's abvious, that Random Forest model results are better, it's accuracy is ~92%.
+Accuracy percentage shows us the correct precidtions (True Positives+True Negatives) out of all instances (TP+TN+FN+FP).
+It shows sligtly better results for precision metric as well, exceeding decition tree result.